morgen-peschke/trans-factsheet/README.md

 **Singular "they" is grammatically correct**

 * [Grammarly - Mora 18](https://www.grammarly.com/blog/use-the-singular-they/)
-    * They/Them Pronouns are academically approved
+    * They/Them Pronouns are academically approved.
     * As of 2019, most big style guides—including the Associated Press, the Chicago Manual of Style, the MLA style manual, and the APA style manual—accept the usage of the singular they.
 * [Oxford English Dictionary](https://public.oed.com/blog/a-brief-history-of-singular-they/)
     * Traces singular they back to 1375, demonstrating a large historical precedent.
     * "They" is grammatically similar to "You," which "was a plural pronoun that had become singular as well."
 * [Lupercallegit - 20](https://www.lupercallegit.org/post/a-style-guide-for-gender-inclusivity-in-the-latin-language)
-    * Latin scholars pieced together a guide for gender inclusivity in the Latin language
+    * Latin scholars pieced together a guide for gender inclusivity in the Latin language.
-    * Shows that scholars of different languages accept gender-neutral and non-gendered language
+    * Shows that scholars of different languages accept gender-neutral and non-gendered language.

 ---